Project-MONAI/monai-deploy-app-sdk/docs/srs.md

 ## [REQ] System Requirements

-The SDK shall support the following system configurations for a given target release of the SDK when installed using "pip".
+The SDK shall support the following system configurations for a given target release of the SDK.
 The details of the system configurations are mentioned below:

 | Target Release | Supported System Configs |
 | -------------- | ------------------------ |